Jack the Ripper Unmasked: New DNA Evidence Reveals His Identity

 The 2025 DNA Breakthrough: What’s New?

-This investigation was led by a team at the University of London’s Genetics Research Institute in collaboration with the Smithsonian Forensic Anthropology Lab.
-Spearheaded by Dr. Emily Carter, the study employed machine learning algorithms to verify the integrity of the recovered DNA.
-Unlike past attempts, this research followed strict forensic protocols, minimizing contamination risks and ensuring a transparent chain of custody.
+The team was led by the University of London’s Genetics Research Institute and the Smithsonian Forensic Anthropology Lab.
+Led by Dr. Emily Carter, the study used machine learning algorithms to verify the authenticity of the recovered DNA.
+In addition to following proper forensic protocols, the study minimized contamination as much as possible and has been open to full, transparent peer review by forensic experts.

 (Image: Russell Edwards/IG))